powsybl/powsybl.github.io/pages/documentation/developer/tutorials/downscaling.md

 ```

 ### Prepare the networks directory
 Create the `downscaling/initial/src/main/resources/networks` directory.
-You must deposit all the CGMES archives you want to manipulate inside.
+You must deposit all the CIM-CGMES archives you want to manipulate inside.

 ### Write network import code

-Create a `Set<Network>` loaded with each zip file contained in the networks directory :
+Create a `Set<Network>` loaded from each zip file of the `networks` directory :

 ```java
 Set<Network> networks = new HashSet<>();